 The RGS supports the development of a regional park system in context with federal, provincial, municipal and FVRD regional park systems and greenway initiatives, and encourages the development and coordination of municipal and rural walking and bicycle path plans and seeks cooperation on the management of land use on Crown Lands.
-The relevant OCP policies are to:
+The relevant a.

-a.
 Protect forest cover on resource lands (policy 8.3).